How to Optimize Images, Videos & Other Media Content for SEO

 This lesson focuses on the most frequently used and SEO-significant types of rich media and how to optimize them …

 Image Optimization Best Practices for SEO

 Content with images performs better than plain text content.
-Yet a website’s images are an area of optimization that businesses frequently ignore.
+Yet a website’s

 Check for these essential elements when optimizing images for search:

 - Image selection: Choose an image that relates to the subject matter of your content.
 Beyond being relevant, an image that’s original (such as a photo you stage and shoot yourself) has more value from an SEO and branding perspective, since it will be unique.

 - Honor copyrights: If you do use stock photos, make sure to pay any required license fees and give proper attribution.
 (SEO Tip: You can search for royalty-free or “creative commons” images, but be careful since each individual image may have its own usage requirements.)
 Images with trademarks or logos can also be tricky; check the owner’s legal requirements to make sure your user is permissible.

 - File format: Save the image in a format search engines can index.
 With most image editors, you can save the file as a PNG, JPEG or GIF.

 - Name: Describe the picture using the appropriate keyword(s) within the file name.